TCU vs. Colorado: Odds, spread, over/under - September 2

 - The Horned Frogs won their only game last season when playing as at least 20.5-point favorites.

-- The Buffaloes did not cover the spread when an underdog by 20.5 points or more last year (in seven opportunities).
+- The Buffaloes did not cover the spread last season (0-7 ATS) when playing as at least 20.5-point underdogs.

 |To Win the National Champ.